wandb/docs/docs/guides/runs/forking.md

 displayed_sidebar: default
 ---

-# Fork Runs
+# Fork from a run
 :::caution
-The Fork Runs feature is currently available as a private beta and must be enabled by W&B Support before you can use it.
-Please contact support@wandb.com to request access to this feature.
+The ability to fork a run is in active, private beta development.
+Contact W&B Support at support@wandb.com to request access to this feature.
 :::

 Use the `fork_from` initialization parameter to "fork" from an existing W&B run.
 When you fork from a run, W&B creates a new run using the `run ID` and `step` of the source run.